-As a soprano, French has sung in many well-known ensembles in the US, including the Byrd Ensemble and the Tudor Choir.
-Currently she sings with Choral Arts Northwest (CANW) in Seattle, which recently had the honor of performing for President Obama and the First Lady at the White House in December 2015.
-CANW is a two-time winner of the American Prize and has performed at the ACDA National Convention in Salt Lake City in 2015.
-Jessica is also a section leader for the Women’s Schola at St. James Cathedral in Seattle and sings with St. James’ professional vocal ensemble, Cantorei.
-Her voice can also be heard on various video game soundtracks, as well as the Dota 2016 International Championship in Seattle.
+As a soprano, she sings with Choral Arts Northwest (CANW) in Seattle, which recently had the honor of performing for President Obama and the First Lady at the White House in December 2015.
+She is a section leader for the Women’s Schola at St. James Cathedral in Seattle and sings with St. James’ professional vocal ensemble, Cantorei.
+Her voice can also be heard on various video game and movie soundtracks.

-As a music educator, Jessica currently serves as the Director of Music at St. George Catholic School in Seattle, where she teaches music to pre-K through sixth grade students and directs the school’s Dragon Singers, which sings for weekly masses at St. George Parish.
+As a music educator, French currently serves as the Director of Music at St. George Catholic School in Seattle, where she teaches music to pre-k through sixth grade students and directs the school’s Dragon Singers, who are responsible for providing music for weekly masses at St. George Parish.

-She received her foundational training in music while attending the Madeleine Choir School in Salt Lake City, Utah — a full-time choral program for students in grades K-8.
-She began studying piano lessons at the age of seven and started organ lessons at the age of fourteen.
-She has been interviewed by local and national media — most recently by Northwest Focus Live on King FM, Seattle in 2016 — about the premiere of her Love Came Down at Christmas.
-She was also interviewed by the Salt Lake Tribune and the National Catholic Reporter about her experience at the Madeleine Choir School.
-In 2011 she was one of the featured alumni in The Choir, a documentary about the school.
+She received her foundational training in music while attending the Madeleine Choir School in Salt Lake City, Utah.
+She has been interviewed by local and national media, including Northwest Focus Live on King FM, Seattle; the Salt Lake Tribune; and the National Catholic Reporter.
 She received her Bachelor of Music degree in Organ Performance from Indiana University Jacobs School of Music, and her Master of Music degree in Organ Performance from Yale University.
-Currently, she focuses her activities on composition, choral singing, directing children’s choirs, and teaching music to K–6 grade students.
+Currently, she focuses her musical activities on composition, choral singing, directing children’s choirs, and teaching music.